 Implementation Phase: September 2018 – April 2020

-Real sustainable impact on chronic diseases can only be achieved by applying an HPDP approach within the whole health system and also between different sectors that directly or indirectly influence health.
+A real and sustainable impact on chronic diseases can only be achieved by applying an HPDP approach within the whole health system and also between different sectors that directly or indirectly influence health.
 Both intra- and inter-sectoral collaboration are important.
 Integrated care should include HPDP to prevent and manage chronic diseases proactively and strengthen patients’ own roles in decision-making and disease management.
-Moreover, HPDP approaches that involve other sectors have proven to be more effective in general, whereas collaborations between health and social services in particular provide good opportunities to reach more vulnerable and/or disadvantaged populations who usually do not participate in health promotion activities, as these people often only use health (and social) services when poor health and related problems have appeared.
+Moreover, HPDP approaches that involve other sectors have proven to be more effective in general, whereas collaborations between health and social services in particular provide good opportunities to reach more vulnerable and/or disadvantaged populations who usually do not participate in health promotion activities, as these people often only use health (or social) services when poor health and related problems have appeared.

 We will analyse:

-- intra-sectoral collaboration within healthcare that addresses both the prevention and management of chronic diseases (HPDP as part of integrated care practices);
+- intra-sectoral collaboration within healthcare that addresses both the prevention and management of chronic diseases (HPDP as a part of integrated care practices);

 - inter-sectoral collaboration between the broader health system and other sectors that provides opportunities for HPDP.